Best Legionella remediation and Biofilm penetration

 Best Legionella remediation

 Chlorine: high use costs due to its pH-dependency, corrosivity and stability.

-Chlorine Dioxide: several drawback that limit its application (high risk in transportation and storage)
+Chlorine Dioxide: several drawbacks that limit its application (high risk in transportation and storage)

 Monochloramine: electron sharing, stability, pH and ORP functions, biofilm penetration ability and decay pathways.

 Higher biofilm penetration means no wasted chemicals.
 In order to achieve the same biofilm penetration chlorine or chlorine dioxide must be added in higher concentration since it is consumed by the external biofilm layers.

 Higher chemical dosed, much of it wasted, means higher costs of treatment.

 In the case of chlorine, the remaining part of it is not just waste, it is a strong oxidizer (hypochlorite ion) added to piped water.
 That means metal corrosion.

 This is the published demostration of the superior ability of the monochloramine to penetrate biofilm.

 SANIKILL Monochloramine technology is the first and only monochloramine-based disinfection system specific for legionella remediation.